1929 German Young Plan referendum: Propaganda of the right-wing parties

 The right-wing parties made forceful use of propaganda to canvass for voters to take part in the initiative.
 One particularly effective slogan was: "To the third generation you must labor", using the German word fronen, referring to unpaid labor for a feudal lord.
 The Reich Committee established a regular press service and published the series "Away with the Paris Tribute".
 They also used such normal advertising media as posters and leaflets but relied primarily on the Hugenberg press.
 Relatively new was the use of advertising films in the cinema for political propaganda.

 Hugenberg gave a speech every other day and visited numerous cities throughout Germany during the first two weeks of the registration period.
 Goebbels was similarly active, while Hitler made only a few public appearances.
 The NSDAP held 7,000 meetings in October and often attracted unexpectedly large audiences.
-It should be noted, however, that the campaign against the Young Plan overlapped with various state and local elections, and they were the priority for the party.
+However, the campaign against the Young Plan overlapped with various state and local elections, and they were the priority for the party.

 In addition to the Reich Committee there were local committees that were active in varying degrees.
 Noteworthy was a large rally that took place on 1 September at the Hermann Monument near Detmold.

 The committees used sometimes absurd conspiracy theories, such as claiming that the government could not have published all the provisions of the Versailles Treaty.
 There were rumors of "German citizens who would have to be sold abroad as something like wage slaves to work in the creditor states' colonies".
 The criticism of Versailles was also combined with anti-Semitic allegations and included completely false allegations such as claiming that the unmarried former Reich Chancellor Joseph Wirth was married to a Jewess.

 Gustav Stresemann was defamed "as the epitome of all the dangerous tendencies of our nation ... whose psychological decadence is clearly derived from his political decadence."
 The NSDAP in particular pushed its position to the extreme during the period leading up to the initiative.
 In the "New Front" published in the Ruhr area it said "that the National Socialist struggle against Stresemann would not stop at his grave!"
 At the 1929 Reich Party Congress, it introduced the concept of the "Un-German".
 "The initiative creates ... two categories [of people]; the one that believes in a German future, the Germans, and the other that for some reason is against it, the Un-Germans."
 The extreme positions of the NSDAP and also of Hugenberg led to conflicts within the Reich Committee.
 There were also forces within the DNVP that were increasingly skeptical of the matter.
 Some of the original supporters, such as the Agricultural League, turned away.
 The Young German Order and even leading members of the former Freikorps also opposed the initiative.
 Captain Hermann Ehrhardt, former leader of the violent Organisation Consul, called the action "a nonsensical prank" which would ultimately prove counterproductive for the nationalist camp.